cherrytwist/cherrytwist/docs/credential-based-authorization.md

 There is a root level Platform Authorization Policy.

-The AuthorizationPolicy for a Hub is determined by the service 'HubAuthorizationService'.
+The AuthorizationPolicy for a Space is determined by the service 'SpaceAuthorizationService'.
 It takes the Platform Authorization, and extends the Authorization Policy with a combination of Credential Rules, Verified Credential Rules and Privilege Rules.

-The Hub Authorizaton Policy is then cascaded through to contained entities, such as the Community entity or Challenges, which take the Hub Authorization Policy and extend it as needed for that context.
+The Space Authorizaton Policy is then cascaded through to contained entities, such as the Community entity or Subspaces, which take the Space Authorization Policy and extend it as needed for that context.

 This process continues down through the containment hierarchy.